-- At Swiss Life Switzerland, 90% of trainees, interns and graduates on graduate training programmes are offered employment on completion of their training. - Swiss Life France has established partnerships with educational institutions in the fields of insurance, actuarial services, finance and engineering.
+- In cooperation with the VBV (Insurance Industry Vocational Training Association) and the Kaderschule Zürich management school, Swiss Life in Switzerland offers school-leavers a traineeship that combines post-Matura economics training with the VBV entry-level insurance programme.
+Swiss Life also collaborates with the VBV on commercial apprenticeships in the private insurance sector.
+Some 95% of trainees, interns and graduates on graduate training programmes are offered employment on completion of their training. - Swiss Life France has established partnerships with educational institutions in the fields of insurance, actuarial services, finance and engineering.
 The budding professionals receive support in the development of their abilities, for example through a network of managers and tutors. - At Swiss Life Germany, talented youngsters are offered a choice of training courses.
-In addition, there is a partnership with Hannover Center of Finance e.V., an initiative of Leibniz University in Hanover and various companies. - In 2019, the Luxembourg location held negotiations with the universities in Luxembourg, Brussels and Maastricht to develop and introduce partnership offers in order to offer perspective to young people at Swiss Life. - Asset Managers offers students employment opportunities while they are studying.
+In addition, there is a partnership with Hannover Center of Finance e.V., an initiative of Leibniz University in Hanover and various companies.
+There are also cooperations with the University of Applied Management and for the internships with the vocational training centres of Bavarian industry (bfz).